Technology

 Video search by transcript and visual content gets you most of the way there.
 But queries like "CEO speaking" or "Alice B-roll" require knowing who is in the footage, not just what objects or scenes are present.
 Manual tagging does not scale.
 We needed automatic matching that works across a library of thousands of videos.

-This breaks down into two distinct problems: recognizing faces across different videos, lighting conditions, and angles, and identifying speakers across different recordings, microphones, and acoustic environments.
+This breaks down into two distinct problems: recognising faces across different videos, lighting conditions, and angles, and identifying speakers across different recordings, microphones, and acoustic environments.

 Face Matching